homezloco/Pycommerce/ImplementationPlan.md

 - ✅ **Cost Tracking System**: Implemented comprehensive cost and profit tracking for order items with material and labor cost differentiation
 - ✅ **Estimate Management**: Created estimate creation and management system with the ability to track materials and labor costs separately
 - ✅ **Estimate-to-Order Conversion**: Implemented workflow for converting estimates to orders with full preservation of cost data for profit tracking
+- ✅ **PDF Export for Estimates**: Implemented WeasyPrint integration for professional PDF generation of estimates with complete materials, labor, and cost data
 - ✅ **Profit Visualization**: Added color-coded profit metrics display in order and estimate detail views
 - ✅ **Stripe Checkout API**: Redesigned Stripe checkout flow to use JSON API approach with client-side fetch requests instead of form submission, resolving content decoding issues and providing a more robust checkout experience
 - ✅ **Page Builder Enhancement**: Created four complete advanced templates (Blog, FAQ, Services, Portfolio) and set up four functional test stores (Demo Store 1, Tech Gadgets, Outdoor Adventure, Fashion Boutique) with fully working page builder functionality and advanced pages